MayaWaves/mayawaves/paper.md

 While it can be important to develop an understanding of these files and their complexities, in many situations, a simpler, more streamlined workflow is beneficial.

 `Mayawaves` is an open-source python library for processing, studying, and exporting NR simulations performed using ETK and `MAYA`.
-While other tools exist to analyze ETK simulations including, but not limited to, Kuibit [@Bozzola_kuibit_2021], Power [@Johnson], PyCactus [@2021ascl.soft07017K], and SimulationTools [@Hinder], `Mayawaves` is unique in the way it not only streamlines simulation analysis but also the production of NR catalogs.
+While other tools exist to analyze ETK simulations including, but not limited to, Kuibit [@Bozzola_kuibit_2021], POWER [@Johnson_2018], PyCactus [@2021ascl.soft07017K], and SimulationTools [@Hinder], `Mayawaves` is unique in the way it not only streamlines simulation analysis but also the production of NR catalogs.
 `Mayawaves` builds upon the existing set of tools, creating a new python library designed for convenience and intuition, while still being versatile and powerful enough to perform more complex analyses.
 It interacts effortlessly with the `MAYA` waveform catalog and also easily exports ETK simulations to the LVK catalog of NR waveforms.
 The architecture of `Mayawaves` is easily extensible, designed to naturally grow to encompass more types of simulation output.